-If you have a license for the Softproof Output Option, you can print to a Caddon can:view cabinet.
-The Softproof Output Option enables you to simulate and measure color output on a high-resolution screen.
+If you have a license for the Softproof option, you can print to a Caddon can:view cabinet.
+The Softproof option enables you to simulate and measure color output on a high-resolution screen.
 Verifying the color accuracy of a soft proof is cost-effective and saves media without compromising on the quality of the proof.